akazukin5151/approportionment/README.md

 ### Speeding it up

-- You should probably use a more flexible library dedicated to counting votes in general.
-The code here is focused one goal: simulating fictional elections.
-This means things like party names are irrelevant and therefore not supported to boost performance.
-For rust there's [tallystick](https://github.com/phayes/tallystick/).
 - If you're willing to use nightly rust, you can use intrinsics to speed up the program.
 Remove the `.sample` from `rust-toolchain.toml.sample`.
 Run `cargo build --release --features intrinsics`
 - You can also enable optimizations for your CPU.
-Prepend with `RUSTFLAGS='-C target-cpu=native'` **if and only if all of the following are true:**
-    - You're using the intrinsics feature
+Prepend cargo with `RUSTFLAGS='-C target-cpu=native'`.
+This can be combined with the intrinsics feature for even better performance.
-    - You're *not* using STV for 10,000 voters and >7 parties
+    - But this was slower for me in STV for 10,000 voters and >7 parties
 - Fused multiply add (fma) might speed up the program.
 Quick benchmarks for me showed that it was faster for non STV methods but slower for STV, which is why there are two separate feature toggles.
 - Try using [Profile-guided optimizations](https://doc.rust-lang.org/rustc/profile-guided-optimization.html).
 There's no code to add so it's up to you to provide samples and recompile.
-I suggest `config/config.dhall` as it has a variety of parties and all non-STV methods; and `config/stv-profiling.dhall` for STV.
+I suggest `config/config.dhall` and `config/stv.dhall` as they have a variety of methods and parties/candidates.
 I used 1000 voters for both configs, and saw a 35% speed up for `config.dhall` and a 5% speed up for STV [0].
-Try using a more varied sample for STV.
+Try using a more varied set of candidates for STV.

 [0] This might be outdated now